Healthcare access in rural America is a systems problem. We treat it as one.

 Heterogeneous data fusion from operational sources

-Real-time optimization requires real-time data from systems that weren't designed to talk to each other.
-We build the integration layer between what exists and what's needed.
+Coordination requires data from systems that weren't designed to talk to each other.
+Facility capabilities, provider availability, geographic coverage, road conditions.
+We build the interoperability layer between what exists and what's needed.

 Standards-based where possible.
 Custom where necessary.
 Built for the data environments that actually exist, not the ones vendors promise.